paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 sounds like we need the following:

 - A Boolean flag to tell the app whether to `showAvailableLanguages` or not
-- An update `Msg` that will toggle the show/hide the dropdown list; let's call it `ShowAvailableLanguages`
+- An update `Msg` that will toggle the visibility of the dropdown list; let's call it `ShowAvailableLanguages`
 - An update `Msg` that will hide the dropdown list, for when the dropdown is open but a click is registered anywhere else on the page; let's call it `CloseAvailableLanguages`

-We will start with updating the `Msg`.
-Both `Main.elm` and `LanguageDropdown.elm` are going to need access to the `Msg`, so let's extract it into its own module:
+We will start with updating the `Msg` union type.
+Both `Main.elm` and `LanguageDropdown.elm` are going to need access to `Msg`, so let's extract it into its own module:

 **`src/Msg.elm`**